 We ask that applicants allow 1-2 weeks for all admissions decisions from the point of a complete application.
 Decisions will be made with priority given to applicants whose start term is most recent.

 What type of housing is provided?

 Housing is not included as part of the tuition for the MAcc program.
 The program is taught at Loyola’s main Evergreen campus in North Baltimore, which is in close proximity to neighborhoods popular for student housing.
+Approximately half of MAcc courses are online.
 More information on housing options near Loyola, in neighborhoods of Baltimore City, or in the surrounding communities is provided at the Graduate Student Services housing page.